ChrisChinchilla/Chip-Shop/manual.md

 5. Update products and scores
 6. End of Year

-### 1\.
+#### 1\.
 Start of the Year

-#### Advance Turn marker and Sub-eras
+##### Advance Turn marker and Sub-eras

 Move the turn marker one spot to the right (Not in 1st turn).
 If the new turn square has an arrow above it, then move all product card decks one square to the left.
 The left most card deck should be placed into the product discard pile, face down.

 When a sub-era moves into the discard pile, all active products from that era will immediately become [irrelevant](concepts/irrelevant).

-#### Receive Money from cards
+##### Receive Money from cards

 In this phase players receive money for any products built (or other sources), removing one pile of money from the card and adding it into their factory space.

 You will need money for many things in Chip Shop, but you should make sure to keep some in reserve for unforeseen circumstances.

-If a player runs out of money they are declared [bankrupt](concepts/bankrupt) and must start the game again as a new company (as in setup phase).
+If a player runs out of money they are declared bankrupt and must start the game again as a new company (as in setup phase).
 A player retains their remaining personalities, their loyalty score along with any other cards that state they remain with bankrupt players.

-#### Refresh Specialist Staff on Offer
+##### Refresh Specialist Staff on Offer

 Shuffle the specialist cards back into the deck, draw and place new cards, laying one face up on each space on the Specialist Staff track of the main board, lay a number of cards equal to the number of players minus one.

-### 2\.
+#### 2\.
 Place Staff Tokens

 Each turn a player has up to three staff tokens per turn they can place on the game board, the actions triggered by placing these staff happen in phase 4\.
 Place tokens from top to bottom in the order players place them, this will reflect the order that actions happen in phase 4\.
 Certain personalities an events may change the placing of these tokens.

 There is no limit as to how many staff tokens can be placed on each square, but the resulting actions must happen in order.

-### 3\.
+#### 3\.
 Draw and play events

 Despite best efforts in planning and strategy, life has a habit of throwing random occurrences that help or hinder plans.
 This is represented by the events deck which contains varying positive and negative affects for individual players, all players and the game.

 Every player draws one cards in current turn order.
 Most event cards are drawn and played publicly and immediately.
-If a card is marked as '[choice](concepts/choice)' a player may hold on to the card to play when they wish.
-Unless otherwise stated a card applies to the player drawing it.
+If a card is marked as '[choice](concepts/choice)' a player may hold on to the card to play when they wish, or discard it.
+Unless otherwise stated a card applies to the player drawing it, but many cards apply to the player with the lowest or highest value of a certain score.
+If a an event requires resources to be paid that you don't have, then discard the card.

 If an effect of the card is to draw more cards or take other actions, play them immediately or when you decide to play the card.

 **Note**: Common sense should apply when drawing and playing event cards.
 For example, if a player is yet to build anything, then some cards may not yet apply and should be shuffled back into the deck.
 Likewise if a card implies it should be attached or allocated to a product, then do so, bearing in mind any constraints on the type of product.

-### 4\.
+#### 4\.
 Take Actions

 Actions are taken in from left to right, bottom to top (**reorder board.**) in the order of staff token placement.

-#### Use Specialist Staff
+##### Use Specialist Staff

 Each turn your company will make money, but this money needs to be turned into resources needed to build and release a product, this are R&D, Marketing, and Quality.